mykelalvis/FATESRD/General/Example Stunts.md

 **Way Of The Gun:** Guns are your area of expertise.
 You may use your Guns skill to build and repair firearms, and to make Declarations related to the modifications that you've made to your firearms.
 Add one to the stress inflicted by each attack you make with a gun that you either made or modified heavily.
 **Favoured Enemy:** You've studied how to kill certain magical creatures.
 Choose a type of supernatural being.
 All attacks that you make with your Guns skill inflict two additional stress to that type of being.
 (A similar stunt could exist in Fists or in Weapons.)
 **Personal Arsenal:** You own a great number of weapons, and you get new ones all the time.
 Use your Guns skill instead of your Resources skill when dealing with weaponry.
 (A similar stunt could exist in Weapons.)
 **Scope User:** You know how to use a scope.
-Add two to your Guns skill when using it to make manoeuvres related to aiming while using a scope or laser sight.
+Add two to your Guns skill when using it to make maneuvers related to aiming while using a scope or laser sight.
 **Ammo Selection:** There are many different types of bullet in the world, and each of them is suitable for a different situation.
 Given the chance to select and use ammunition appropriate to the situation, all of your attacks with Guns inflict two additional stress.
 **Sea Urchin Launcher Wielder:** You are proficient in the use of the weapons of the Fomor people who live beneath the sea.
 Add one to your Guns skill when using it to attack with Fomor weapons.
 **This...
 Is My BOOMSTICK!:** Somehow, talking like an action hero helps you shoot like one.
 Add one to your Guns skill when using it to attack with a shotgun, as long as you say a cheesy one-liner each time you attack.